 The circulation should be so designed that this will preserve the privacy of every room and also not disturb any house holder.

-The term flexibility means provision in the original plan for its future extension or change in inside planning of room, bathroom, w.c. etc., by changing the position i.e., flexibility can be availed of.
-Future extend or development in public building like school, hospital, hostels, etc., becomes necessary stage by stage.
+The term flexibility means a provision in the original plan for its future extension or change in inside planning of a room, bathroom, w.c. etc., by changing the position i.e., flexibility can be availed of.
+Future extend or development in public buildings like schools, hospitals, hostels, etc., becomes necessary stage by stage.
 So, the present planning for such cases should be flexible to provide the future demand.

 The privacy of a building is two types